paulsonnenschein/php7_apache_ubuntu_setup/README.md

 $ sudo service php-fpm start
 ```
 ### Setting up Apache with PHP-FPM
-Now since im used to working with apache im using it as an example here, but Im guessing you can use any php5 guide for setting up nginx with php-fpm as well.
+Now since I'm used to working with apache I'm using it as an example here, but you can use any php5 guide for setting up nginx with php-fpm as well.

-To install verything we first need to uncomment a few package sources from: /etc/apt/sources.list
+To install everything, we first need to uncomment a few package sources from: /etc/apt/sources.list
 You should comment out the following lines:
 ```
 deb http://archive.ubuntu.com/ubuntu trusty multiverse